C.J. Cron Player Props: Rockies vs. Brewers

 C.J.
 Cron At The Plate

-- Cron has six doubles, six home runs and five walks while hitting .245.
+- Cron is hitting .250 with seven doubles, six home runs and seven walks.

+- Among the qualified hitters in MLB, he ranks 93rd in batting average, 140th in on-base percentage, and 50th in slugging.

-- Cron will look to extend his four-game hitting streak.
-He's batting .300 with one homer over the course of his last games.
+- Cron is batting .389 with one homer during his last games and is on a five-game hitting streak.

-- In 19.2% of his games this year, he has hit a home run, and 5.6% of his trips to the plate.
+- He has hit a long ball in 18.5% of his games this year, and 5.4% of his trips to the plate.

-- Cron has an RBI in seven of 26 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- Cron has driven home a run in seven games this season (25.9%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 38.5% of his games this season, with two or more runs scored in 15.4%.
+- In 40.7% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (14.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.